-Katie has had fantastic responses from readers and writers alike since the publication of “Off Duty” last September.
+Katie had fantastic responses from readers and writers alike on the publication of “Off Duty” in 2016.
 The launch in Dublin’s Hodges Figgis, was packed out, and Mary O’Malley gave a wonderful launch speech.
 The Belfast launch in the cosy No Alibis bookshop in November was a very special night, hosted by poets Maria McManus and Maureen Boyle (who gave Katie a terrific introduction).
 Katie was delighted to read to a full house in Tallaght in October as part of the excellent Red Line Festival.

-Two radio interviews later (BBC and RTE 1), Katie has also been interviewed by poet Nessa O’Mahoney as part of the Attic Sessions podcast series.
-She is proud to have a poem in both “Inside History”, an anthology dedicated to Eavan Boland edited by Nessa and Siobhan Campbell published by Arlen House; and in “Washing Windows?” an anthology of poetry by Irish women published by Arlen as a gift to Eavan in December.
+Two radio interviews later (BBC and RTE 1), Katie was also interviewed by poet Nessa O’Mahoney as part of the Attic Sessions podcast series.
+She was proud to have a poem in both “Inside History”, an anthology dedicated to Eavan Boland edited by Nessa and Siobhan Campbell published by Arlen House; and in “Washing Windows?” an anthology of poetry by Irish women published by Arlen as a gift to Eavan in December 2016.

 Katie did a radio interview on Arts Daily, a BBC World Service magazine programme called Outlook, aired 12th October – if you want a listen go to http://www.bloodaxebooks.com/news?articleid=653